Baba-Yaga-1/DevCon-21-Hackoverflow/README.md

 <h1 align="center"> Perry Bot </h1>

-A simple discord bot that I created to cure the boredom and stress among the participants of hackathon.
+A simple discord bot that I created using Python.

-I created this bot under Open Innovation part.

 I used the Discord.py documentation as well as few APIs to generate information.